irenepapaspyratos/ebay-project-part1/README.md

 ### Ebay API

-Only the _Trading API_ is used in order to reduce the effort of eventually extending the project, as this API provides ALL specifics of an item and can also be used to delete, update or add items.
+Only the _Trading API_ is used in order to reduce the effort of eventually extending the project, as this API provides ALL specifics of an item and can be used to delete, update or add items as well as to receive a list of modified items for a specified time window.

 ### Ebay API Access